ptcrealitylab/vuforia-spatial-edge-server/README.md

 repositories.

 # Read First
-The Vuforia Spatial Edge Server is a shared research platform for exploring spatial computing as a community.
-It is not an out of the box production-ready enterprise solution.
-Please read the [MPL 2.0 license](LICENSE before use, and we want to welcome you to our community [forum.spatialtoolbox.vuforia.com](https://forum.spatialtoolbox.vuforia.com).
+The Vuforia Spatial Toolbox and Vuforia Spatial Edge Serve make up a shared research platform for exploring spatial computing as a community.
+We want to welcome you to join our community [forum.spatialtoolbox.vuforia.com](https://forum.spatialtoolbox.vuforia.com).
+Use this forum for all your open questions, ideas and collaborations.
+This research platform is not an out of the box production-ready enterprise solution.
+Please read the [MPL 2.0 license](LICENSE) before use.

 ## Installation